Certain guns tend to get used exclusively by either heroes or villains.

 - Second Sight stands out as a game that completely ignores this.
 For instance, a street gang has some members with revolvers and some with sawed-off shotguns, a violation no matter how the group is perceived (it's more good than bad, for the record.)

-- Averted in Homefront, where the North Koreans are using mainly NATO weapons instead of the typical Soviet Bloc weapons that they have in real life [they still have some Soviet and Chinese arms].
+- Averted in Homefront, where the North Koreans are using mainly NATO weapons instead of the typical Soviet Bloc weapons that they have in real life.
 This is due to the fact that they now control South Korea and Japan, which gives them access to plenty of NATO weapons.

 - In GoldenEye, the enemies usually use knockoffs of various Soviet weapons while Bond uses NATO weaponry.
 There's nothing stopping him from picking up and using their guns, though.